ctrlplusb/react-sizeme/README.md

 __IMPORTANT__:

-*  We don't monitor height by default, so if you use the default settings and your component only changes in height it won't cause a recalculation of the `size` prop.
-I figured that in most cases we care about the width only and it would be annoying if vertical text spanning kept throwing out updates.
+*  We don't monitor height or position by default as these are likely to create a high throughput of "size prop updates".
+It is up to you to enable and handle these appropriately.
-* If you aren't monitoring a specific dimension (width or height) you will be provided `null` values for the respective dimension.
+* If you aren't monitoring a specific dimension (width, height, position) you will be provided `null` values for the respective dimension.
 This is to avoid any possible misconfigured implementation whoopsies.
 In the case of Server Side Rendering you would also receive nulls - read more about the SSR case [here](https://github.com/ctrlplusb/react-sizeme#server-side-rendering).
 * `refreshRate` is set very low.
 If you are using this library in a manner where you expect loads of active changes to your components dimensions you may need to tweak this value to avoid browser spamming.

 ## `react-component-queries`: a highly recommended abstraction